telerik/ajax-docs/controls/gantt/views/day-view.md

-The **Day View** shows all loaded tasks for a RadGantt, distributed in columns that have duration of one hour.
-All those one hour time spans that belong to a single day are grouped in one day time span.
+The **Day View** shows all loaded tasks for a **RadGantt** distributed in columns that have duration of one hour.
+All those one-hour time spans that belong to a single day are grouped in one day time span.

 ![RadGantt in Day View](images/gantt-views-dayview.png)

-## Day View Settings:
+## DayViewSettings Object

-**Table 1** demonstrates the properties, that are available within the **DayViewSettings** object.
+**Table 1** demonstrates the properties that are available within the **DayViewSettings** object.

 | Name | Type | Description |
 | ------ | ------ | ------ |